Tandanya National Aboriginal Cultural Institute: Governance, funding, and functions

+the whole building have been closed to the public in recent years (2020s) owing to maintenance needs.

-Its core activities, as listed in the 2015-6 Annual Report, are: visual arts (exhibitions program); performing arts (events, theatre and performances); community arts (public art); cultural performances and information; school education activities; cultural and artistic tours; Indigenous infused café; Gallery Shop retailing Aboriginal & Torres Strait Islander Artworks.
-The centre is governed by a 10-member Board of Aboriginal and/or Torres Strait Islander descent and residing in South Australia.
-A Chief executive officer is responsible for its day-to-day operations.
+The core activities of Tandanya, as listed in its 2015-6 Annual Report, were: visual arts (exhibitions program); performing arts (events, theatre and performances); community arts (public art); cultural performances and information; school education activities; cultural and artistic tours; Indigenous infused café; Gallery Shop retailing Aboriginal & Torres Strait Islander artworks.
+The centre was then governed by a 10-member board of Aboriginal and/or Torres Strait Islander descent and residing in South Australia.
+A chief executive officer is responsible for its day-to-day operations.
+The 2021/2022 annual report showed a loss of $284,000, due to ageing infrastructure and therefore not being able to host Adelaide Fringe events, COVID-19 restrictions, gaps in the workforce, and other reasons.